 Prices are difficult to evaluate.
 A low price often indicates that not all requirements may be fulfilled in operation or not all contractual items are accepted and left to the negotiations.
-Care has to be taken in the evaluation process.
+For these reasons, care has to be taken in the evaluation process.